 The ASUA Elections Commission is a body of student formed every year.
 The tasks of the E.C. are to assist and headline outreach initiatives for the UA campus to inform students of what ASUA is.
 Members will gain experience in public speaking and communication skills as they will interact with student leaders and professional staff.
-Students will also be exposed to the elected positions in ASUA and learn vital skills as media campaigning, platform building and outreach to run as a candidate in a FUTURE ASUA Election.
-If you are interested please click the link below for our application! #LIVEINTHETRADITION
+Students will also be exposed to the elected positions in ASUA and learn vital skills as media campaigning, platform building and outreach to run as a candidate in a future ASUA Election.

 The ASUA Elections process runs for nearly eight weeks.
 From the day candidate applications become available to the General Election Results Show, students pass through a rigorous campaign to become candidates.
 Once candidacy is established, students run to become elected officials of the Associated Students of the University of Arizona.
 Traditionally, candidates run on platforms, or goals and changes that they would like to see realized while in office.
 After candidacy is announced, the platforms of the candidates will be announced to the student body so that voters may gain additional criteria with which to vote.
 Everyone is encouraged to visit the ASUA office and aspiring candidates may contact any of the current elected officials at any time.
 For more information, visit asua.arizona.edu.